minond/site/posts/1531094894-adt-type-meaning.md

-Nothing makes you miss ADTs more than using languages that don't have them.
-Scala supports ADTs using sealed traits, allowing the user to define child classes which act as the type constructors, and since the parent class is sealed, the compiler is able to check for exhaustiveness when using pattern matching.
+There are instances where the semantics of distinct types overlap.
+Through ADTs and OOP, it is possible to represent this using different sets of types, while still being able to work with the set unions and intersections in a way that is type safe.

+## Introduction

+[ADTs (algebraic data
+types)](https://en.wikipedia.org/wiki/Algebraic_data_type) is a feature that many functional programming languages have.
+An ADT is an abstract type made up of concrete types.
+The concrete types act as the constructors for the top-level type, meaning they are needed in order to create a value of the top-level type.
+Many of these same languages support a feature called [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching), which is a form of checking and matching the pattern of a given value.

+Languages like Scala, Standard ML, and OCaml are able to check for the exhaustiveness of a pattern match, meaning they are able to check that the patterns in a pattern match expression account for all possible values of the input.
+For example, in Scala there exists an `Option[T]` [sum type](https://en.wikipedia.org/wiki/Tagged_union) which is made up of two
+types: `None` and `Some[T]`.
+When matching a value of type `Option[T]`, the Scala compiler is able to check for the existence of  patterns matching both of the possible values (and any additional matching ensuring `T` in `Some` is accounted for as well.)

+Exhaustive checking acts as a safety net that ensures that all possible values are handled, and there are no runtime errors due to unhandled values.

-In addition to all of this, Scala's support for OOP makes for some really interesting uses of ADTs with inheritance.
-For me, the best example to show this off is a small compiler with shared data structures for the lexing, parsing, and evaluation steps.
+Scala's support for OOP makes for some really interesting uses of distinct ADTs with inheritance.
+A good example to show this off is a small interpreter with shared data structures for the lexing, parsing, and evaluation steps.

 Let's say we have a language that supports only arithmetic expressions: